Canadian Oil Companies: History

 The history of Canadian Oil Companies, Limited began in March 1904 when four oil companies from Southwestern Ontario amalgamated into a single holding company.
 The companies included in the amalgamation were the Canadian Consolidated Oil Company, Limited; the Canadian Oil Refining Company, Limited; the Sun Oil Refining Company of Hamilton, Limited; and the Grant Hamilton Oil Company of Toronto, Limited.
 The new holding company was named the Canadian Consolidated Oil Company, Limited and was headquartered in Toronto.
-On 4 April 1904 Canadian Consolidated changed its name to the Canadian Oil Company, Limited.
+On 4 April 1904, Canadian Consolidated changed its name to the Canadian Oil Company, Limited.
 The first president of the Canadian Oil Company was William Irwin.

 By 1908, the Canadian Oil Company had gone bankrupt.
 That year, the National Refining Company acquired Canadian Oil for $400,000.
 National had been incorporated in 1884 in Cleveland, Ohio and was founded by Julius I. Lamprecht (1853-1920).
 After the purchase, National reorganized the assets of Canadian Oil and on 4 December incorporated a new company called Canadian Oil Companies, Limited.

 Under its American ownership, Canadian Oil Companies used the same product names and advertising schemes that National used in the United States.
 From the early 1910s Canadian sold White Rose Gasoline, En-Ar-Co Motor Oil, and Black Beauty Axle Grease.
 National Refining had conceived the name "White Rose" in 1890.
 It initially used the name for its stove gasoline and in 1905 began using it for automotive gasoline as well.
 For advertising Canadian used the "Boy and Slate" signs that Charles L. Archibold had conceived in 1920.
 In 1937 Canadian held a competition to design a new White Rose logo, and the winner was Bill Templeton.
 The "Boy and Slate" logo was phased out in 1939 and replaced with Templeton's new logo.

 For many years Canadian Oil Companies had its head offices in the Terminal Building on the Toronto waterfront.
 While Canadian Oil was a tenant, the building displayed prominent White Rose Gasoline and En-Ar-Co Motor Oil signs on the roof.
 In June 1947 Canadian purchased the Goodyear Building at 204 Richmond Street West.
 The building was renamed the White Rose Building and Canadian Oil relocated its offices there in 1948.
+In 1956, the company announced that, upon completion, it would move to a new building at 188 University Avenue to be known as the Canadian Oil Building.
+The nine-storey office would be designed by Peter Caspari and owned by Canadawide Investments Ltd.

 In December 1938, Nesbitt, Thomson and Company of Montreal purchased the controlling interest of Canadian Oil Companies from the National Refining Company.
 The sale became effective on 28 January 1939.
 The controlling interest consisted of around a third of the company's shares.
 This purchase made Canadian Oil Companies one of Canada's largest domestically-owned oil companies.
 Nesbitt, Thomson and Company later transferred its interest in Canadian Oil to its holding company, Power Corporation.
 By the early 1950s, 99 percent of Canadian Oil's shares were domestically owned.